mitre-attack/car/docs/data_model/socket.md

 title: "Socket"
 ---

 Socket events are low-level events that may or may not result in a flow.
-Socket listenining events in particular can be helpful in detecting malicious activity.
+Socket listening events in particular can be helpful in detecting malicious activity.

 ## Actions